 The modern blog developed as an online diary.
 Individuals would provide daily accounts of their personal lives.
 During the late 1990s, blogs became an important part of marketing.
 In 1999, there were approximately 23 active blogs.
 It is estimated that there are currently over 150 million active blogs.

 Blogs are now part of most content marketing campaigns.
-They are used to provide information, build customer relationships, generate sales leads, increase brand awareness, get customer feedback as well as community marketing and more.
-It is also used to develops internal and external networks for company awareness.
+They are used to provide information, build customer relationships, generate sales leads, increase brand awareness, get customer feedback as well as community marketing, and more.
+They are also used to develops internal and external networks for building brand and company awareness.